dncomponents/dnnorthwind/README.md

 The goal of the project is to:

 1) Demonstrate Dncomponents UI library capabilities
-2) Show advantage of MVP pattern and elemental 2 browser API.
+2) Show advantages of MVP pattern and elemental 2 browser API.
+3) Show how to combine other js libraries using jsinterop (in this case Chart.js)
+4) Give instructions for using DTOs as a lightweight choice for communication with server
-3) Promote usage of java language as a frontend choice.
+5) Promote usage of java language as a frontend choice.

 The project uses The Northwind Microsoft database.